AimanMadan/WebBrowserCalculator/README.md

 # Simple Calculator

-Welcome to the Simple Calculator project!
 This is a standalone project, and is built with HTML, CSS, and JavaScript.

 ## Project Overview